V-Sekai/manuals/decisions/20210811-spoke-to-v-sekai.md

-# Proposed: Spoke to V-Sekai
+# Draft: Spoke to V-Sekai

 ### Context and Problem Statement